Open Lab – enabling collaboration and research

 Absorboost – cellulose powder improving cotton quality

-This project is a spinoff from the successful Green Machine developed in 2018 by HKRITA and H&M Foundation.
+This project was a spinoff from the Green Machine developed in 2018 by HKRITA and H&M Foundation.
 The cellulose powder generated from the Green Machine is clean and toxic-free.
-We are currently investing two applications of the powder: making new garments and improving cotton…
+We investigated two applications of the powder: making new garments and improving cotton farming.